Roles and Responsibilities of Students and Advisors

 Who is an Academic Advisor?

 Tenure-track College of Arts and Sciences faculty members who have worked at Pacific longer than one year serve as Academic Advisors.
 Academic Advisors go through special training on advising.
 The advisors in the Advising Center serve as Academic Advisors for some undeclared students and are available to advise any student.
 School Directors, some extended-term faculty members, and staff in related fields also may serve as Academic Advisors in special circumstances.

 Academic Advisors for the Academic Majors and Minors

 A student must select an eligible academic advisor in any major when she/he declares.
 A student with a double major must have an advisor in each declared major.
 Having an advisor for a minor is highly recommended.
-A minor advisor is required for the CSD, Theatre, Applied Theatre, GSS, Psychology, and Dance minors.
+Anyone may view faculty advisors who are in the major/minor department on our website.